Itzshey/Itzshey/README.md

 # ⋅⁺˚*_Welcome to my profile!_ ⁺˚*⋅

 ### ⁺ _Hi there!
-I am a young develper looking for an opportunity to learn more and more about tech!_
+I’m a young developer eager to keep learning more and more about tech!_

-### ⁺ _I am a first year Software Enginer student with a passion for game development._
+### ⁺ _I'm a first-year Software Engineering student with a passion for game development._

 ### ⁺ _Currently studying C# and .NET._